kwaazaar/Resonance/README.md

 For processing these messages, a *subscription* must be created.
 A subscription subscribes to one or more topics.
 When messages are published to a topic, each subscription will get its own copy.

 ## Publishing a message ##
-First we need to set-up the *EventPublisher* class.
+The *EventPublisher* is used to publish messages and to manage topics.
 It's constructor requires an *IEventingRepoFactory*.
 In this example MS SQL Server is used, so we create a *MsSqlEventingRepoFactory* and provide a connectionstring:

     var connectionString = config.GetConnectionString("Resonance");
     var repoFactory = new MsSqlEventingRepoFactory(connectionString);
     var publisher = new EventPublisher(repoFactory);

-Now we need to make sure the topic exists:

-    var topic = publisher.GetTopicByName("Demo Topic");
-    if (topic == null)
+Messages are published to topics, so before a message can be published, a topic must be created:

-       topic = publisher.AddOrUpdateTopic(new Topic { Name = "Demo Topic" });
+    var demoTopic = publisher.AddOrUpdateTopic(new Topic { Name = "Demo Topic" });

-(to be continued)
+Now that the topic exists, publishing a message/event it very easy:

+    publisher.Publish("Demo Topic", payload: "Hello there!");

+Or to publish an object instead of a string:

+    var order = new Order
+    {
+        Product = "Car",
+        Price = 15000m,
+        ItemCount = 1,
+    };
+    publisher.Publish<Order>("Demo Topic", payload: order);

+## Consuming a message ##

+The *EventConsumer* is used to consume messages and to manage subscriptions.
+Similar to the EventPublisher, it also takes a IEventingRepoFactory as an argument to its constructor:

+    var consumer = new EventConsumer(repoFactory);

+The message published above currently cannot be consumed, since there are no subscriptions.
+Creating a subscription is pretty straight forward:

+    consumer.AddOrUpdateSubscription(new Subscription
+    {
+        Name = "Demo Subscription",
+        TopicSubscriptions = new List<TopicSubscription>
+        {
+            new TopicSubscription { TopicId = demoTopic.Id, Enabled = true }
+        }
+    });

+The subscription can receive messages from multiple topics.
+In this case it only receives messages from the above created *demoTopic*.
+If we publish the order once more, it can then be consumed from the subscription:

+    publisher.Publish<Order>("Demo Topic", payload: order);
+    var orderEvent = consumer.ConsumeNext<Order>("Demo Subscription").SingleOrDefault();

+## Locking: the Visibility Timeout ##
+If no messages are available, ConsumeNext will return null.
+If it *does* return a message (order in this case), the order can be processed, eg: by sending an invoice.
+However, if multiple eventconsumers are consuming events from the same subscription (which is a very valid scenario when many using an event driven architecture), other consumers should not receive the same order, since it would be processed more than once.
+This is the reason the message must be locked, before it can be consumed.

+Locking is done by using a making the message invisible to other consumers, so that it will not be consumed once.
+The consumer get a specified time to perform the processing.
+Once the message is processed, the consumer must explicitly *mark it consumed*:

+    consumer.MarkConsumed(orderEvent.Id, orderEvent.DeliveryKey);

+This will remove the event from the subscription-queue and it cannot be consumed anymore.
+It the consumer does not process the message before the visibility timeout expires, the message becomes visible again and can be consumed again.